tomassar/Lashify/README.md

 Description: This process encompasses the actual lash lifting procedure, including the application of lash products and following appropriate techniques.

+### Record procedure

+Description: This process involves documenting and keeping a record of the lash lifting procedure performed on the client.
+It includes capturing relevant details such as the specific techniques used, products applied, duration of the procedure, and any additional notes or observations.
+The records serve as a reference for future treatments and enable the lash technician to track the client's history, preferences, and progress.

 ### Payment

 Description: This process handles the payment transaction for the lash lifting service provided to the customer.